Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 The Tax Math: $3M Sale, $1.25M LCGE, the $1.75M Taxable Slice

-Assuming Derek's shares qualify as QSBC shares and he has never previously claimed any portion of the LCGE, the calculation under the 2026 tiered capital gains inclusion rules:
+Assuming Derek's shares qualify as QSBC shares and he has never previously claimed any portion of the LCGE, the calculation under Canada's flat 50% capital gains inclusion rate in 2026 (the proposed June 2024 increase to 66.67% above $250K was deferred in January 2025 and cancelled by the federal government in March 2025):

 - Capital gain on sale: $3,000,000 minus $1,000 ACB = $2,999,000